Variable row heights in your

 To do this programmatically, call

-UserDefaults.standard.set(true, forKey: "NSTableViewCanEstimateRowHeights")early in the app’s launch routine, e.g. during
+UserDefaults.standard.set(false, forKey: "NSTableViewCanEstimateRowHeights")early in the app’s launch routine, e.g. during

 Invalidate the cache for each row index, in code via